 Seven of the bereaved families in the Inquiry into the Manchester Arena Bombing

 Kristina O’Connor, who reported her robbery to the police only to be sexually harassed by a police officer.
 Despite being found guilty of gross misconduct at a disciplinary hearing, DCI James Mason kept his job.

 Harriet is meticulous in her approach to case preparation and is valued by her instructing solicitors for legal and tactical insight that is far beyond her call.
 An advocate first and foremost, Harriet has earned praise from clients and the bench alike for her ability to, as one Judge put it “spin straw into gold”.

 Harriet is a fierce advocate of women’s rights, and in 2016 founded Doughty Street’s annual #DoughtyStWomen events: a series of conferences for lawyers, charities, academics and activists that invites delegates to consider what more the law can do for women.
-Harriet is a founder member of Women In Criminal Law, and a trustee of the charity Women In Prison.
+Harriet is a founder member of Women In Criminal Law, a joint Chair of the board of trustees at Women In Prison.

 Harriet has experience defending companies and private individuals in the criminal courts and in the VAT tribunal.
 Harriet is an authority on financial regulation and in 2015 was headhunted by solicitors acting for a multinational financial institution being investigated by the SFO.
 She subsequently spent several months working closely with the institution’s directors.

 Harriet has acted in multi-million pound fraud cases both as sole counsel and as part of a larger defence team.
 Clients value her attention to detail and ability to keep vast quantities of specific information at her fingertips while at all times keeping sight of the bigger picture.